trade-copilot/ape-ai-docs/Getting Started/quick-start-web.md

 * [What Are Personas?](../Features/Personas/what-are-personas/)
 * [Meet the Personas](../Features/Personas/meet-the-personas/)

-Note: Persona selection is currently iOS-only but coming to web soon!
+Note: Companion selection is currently iOS-only but coming to web soon!

 **Learn the Features:**